Women continue to be disadvantaged in male-dominated organisations.

 |Gender Experiences in an Engineering Classroom, 15th Annual Conference, Australasian Association for Engineering Education, Toowoomba, Australia 2004||[ PDF 140kb ]|

 |Student Perceptions of Gendered Language in an Engineering Classroom, 14th Annual Conference, Australasian Association for Engineering Education, Melbourne 2003||[ PDF 140kb ]|

 |Gender Dynamics in an Engineering Classroom: Engineering Students’ Perspective, MPhil thesis, University of Newcastle 2001||[ PDF 890kb ]|

 Gunilla Burrowes has had a diverse career, working in a range of industry and academic positions.
-She is a past Division President and National Vice-President of Engineers Australia (EA), has sat on numerous committees and boards, and is Deputy Chair of both Australian Science Innovations and Engineers Media.
+She is a past Division President and National Vice-President of Engineers Australia (EA), has sat on numerous committees and boards, and is Chair of Australian Science Innovations and Deputy Chair of Engineers Media.
 She established and ran the Hunter Branch of Females in Information Technology & Telecommunications, managed a Women in Engineering program at the University of Newcastle and was an instigator of Engineers Australia's very successful themed year — 2007 The Year of Women in Engineering.
 Her research and prominent role in diversity in engineering and gender-inclusive engineering education has given her an international reputation in this field.

 For further details, click here.